medusajs/medusa/docs/content/plugins/cms/strapi.md

 npm run develop
 ```

-Then, in the directory of your Medusa backend, run the following command to start the Medusa server:
+Then, in the directory of your Medusa backend, run the following command to start the Medusa backend:

 ```bash npm2yarn
 npm run start